TrueConf Group Features

 • Sleep mode: Entering sleep mode after a specified period of inactivity

-• Sleep mode: turning off monitors
+• Sleep mode: monitor shutdown

-# Remote Control
+# Remote control

-• Start and end of a call
+• Starting and ending a call

 • DTMF keypad

-• Digital pad for switching angles
+• Digital panel for switching angles

 • Adjust volume

-• Control of Local and Remote Cameras
+• Control of local and remote camera

 • Muting the microphone